Loans & Financing7 min read

 Borrowers with rising variable payments sometimes refinance into fixed products for stability—even at a higher starting rate than their current variable.
 Break-even depends on how high variable rates might climb before you pay off.
 Our refinancing decision guide and when refinancing makes sense walk through those tradeoffs.

-Understanding how loan interest really works clarifies why a 1% rate jump on a $40,000 balance adds hundreds annually to interest costs.
+Understanding how loan interest really works clarifies why a 1% rate jump on a $40,000 balance adds hundreds annually to interest costs—even if principal is falling.

 Matching Structure to Timeline

 Planning aggressive payoff within three to five years?
-A variable loan's lower starting rate may save money if you finish before significant hikes—assuming you monitor adjustments.
+A variable loan's lower starting rate may save money if you finish before significant hikes—assuming you monitor adjustments and maintain payment discipline.
 Need ten-plus years of predictable payments?
 Fixed usually wins peace-of-mind value even if variable starts cheaper today.

 Hybrid Planning